 Basic Health Information and Health Education Guideline Performance Measurement The provider must complete the following: VI.A.
-Assess the member's knowledge and understanding about her medical status and health practices and the impact on assessment.
-A check-off list is permissible if it identifies specific educational areas of need. her pregnancy outcome.
-Reassess the member periodically and provide ongoing The member's file also includes documentation of periodic education if necessary. reassessments.
+Assess the member's knowledge and understanding VI.A.
+The member's file includes documentation of the about her medical status and health practices and the impact assessment.
+A check-off list is permissible if it identifies on her pregnancy outcome. specific educational areas of need.

+Reassess the member periodically and provide ongoing education if necessary.
+The member's file also includes documentation of periodic reassessments.
 VI.B.
-Ensure the member's care plan includes the identified VI.B.
-The member's care plan addresses identified needs, health education needs, strategies for addressing them, and strategies for addressing them, and reasonable goals. reasonable goals.
+Ensure the member's care plan includes the identified health education needs, strategies for addressing them, and reasonable goals.
+VI.B.
+The member's care plan addresses identified needs, strategies for addressing them, and reasonable goals.
 VI.C.
 Provide basic health information to the member.
-Ensure VI.C.
-The member's file includes documentation of the that the information is easy to understand, culturally information provided. appropriate, and shared in a non-threatening and nonjudgmental manner.
+Ensure that the information is easy to understand, culturally appropriate, and shared in a non-threatening and non-judgmental manner.
 The intent of providing basic information about pregnancy is to help the woman positively adjust to her new condition.
 At this level the emphasis is not on behavior or lifestyle change but information sharing.
-Basic health information about prenatal care and pregnancy could include the following topics: • Importance of continuous prenatal care. • Normal changes due to pregnancy as it relates to each trimester. o Maternal anatomy and physiology.
-Fetal development. o Emotional issues. • Self-help strategies for common discomforts related to pregnancy. • Self-care during pregnancy. • Pregnancy complications.
-Symptoms and self-detection of preterm labor. o Bleeding, infections during pregnancy, rupture of the bag of waters.
-Emergency arrangements. • Understanding the dangers of OTC medicines, prescription drugs, tobacco, alcohol, illicit drug use, and environmental and occupational hazards as they relate to pregnancy. • Preparation for labor, delivery, and postpartum discharge: Hospital arrangements. o Support person to participate during labor and delivery. • Preparation for the baby.
-Infant care, including nutrition and breastfeeding.
-Family planning.
-VI.D.
-Provide or refer members for in-depth health education VI.D.
-The member's file must include documentation of the services if necessary.
-Ensure that the educational interventions need for more in-depth education.
-The file must also describe address those high-risk medical conditions and health behaviors the type of education provided and the member's progress in that can be alleviated or improved through education. meeting established goals.
-Include the following topics as appropriate: The file includes documentation of follow up on referrals.
+Basic health information about prenatal care and pregnancy could include the following topics: Importance of continuous prenatal care.
+Normal changes due to pregnancy as it relates to each trimester.
+Maternal anatomy and physiology.
+Fetal development.
+Emotional issues.
+Self-help strategies for common discomforts related to pregnancy.
+Self-care during pregnancy.
+Pregnancy complications.
+Symptoms and self-detection of preterm labor.
+Bleeding, infections during pregnancy, rupture of the bag of waters.
+Emergency arrangements.
+Understanding the dangers of OTC medicines, prescription drugs, tobacco, alcohol, illicit drug use, and environmental and occupational hazards as they relate to pregnancy.
+Preparation for labor, delivery, and postpartum discharge: Hospital arrangements.
+VI.C.
+The member's file includes documentation of the information provided.